Jaiz Bank posts N2.54bn Q2 profit – The Sun Nigeria

-Despite ferocious headwinds, Jaiz Bank Plc, in its unaudited financial results for the second quarter ended 30 June 2022, shows a 27.6% increase in Profit After Tax (PAT) from N1.99 billion declared in June 2021 to N2.54 billion at the end of June 2022.
+Despite continued economic headwinds in the country, Jaiz Bank Plc, in its unaudited financial results for the second quarter ended 30 June 2022, show a 27.6 per cent increase in Profit After Tax (PAT) from N1.99 billion declared in June 2021 to N2.54 billion at the end of June 2022.

-Also, the bank’s total income increased by 17.8% during the review period, from N8.86 billion for the six months ending June 2021 to N10.44 billion for half year ending June 2022.
+Also, the bank’s total income increased by 17.8 per cent during the review period, from N8.86 billion for the six months ending June 2021 to N10.44 billion for half year ending June 2022.

-Meanwhile, the bank’s earnings per share increased by 8.25% during the period under review, from 6.78 kobo for the second quarter of 2021 to 7.34 kobo at the end of the second quarter of 2022.
+Meanwhile, the bank’s earnings per share increased by 8.25 per cent during the period under review, from 6.78 kobo for the second quarter of 2021 to 7.34 kobo at the end of the second quarter of 2022.

 The positive earnings result is undoubtedly reassuring, to all stakeholders and the public.
 It underscores the role of Jaiz as the pioneer Non-Interest Bank in Nigeria, as well as the industry leader.